 The Havamalt is the result of mixing a Havanese and a Maltese.
-They were initially bred in the USA as an affectionate, intelligent, loyal companion.
+They were initially bred in the U.S. as an affectionate, intelligent, loyal companion.
 However, it’s hard to determine their personalities as this hybrid can take after either parent breed.

 But, one thing that’s guaranteed is their small stature.
-The Havamalt weighs between 5 to 15 pounds and only grows 8 to 12 inches tall.
+The Havamalt weighs between 5 and 15 pounds and only grows 8 to 12 inches tall.
 And while they can resemble either parent, their coats are usually white, brown, black, cream, red, or silver in color.
 Additionally, they have a double coat to keep them warm in freezing temperatures.

 7. Malti Pin (Maltese and Miniature Pinscher Mix)

 The Malti Pin is a small, lively pup that makes devoted canine companions.
-This new hybrid is an adorable breed whose parents are the Maltese and miniature pinscher.
+This new hybrid is an adorable breed whose parents are the Maltese and Miniature Pinscher.
 But, while they are incredibly affectionate, they can also be aggressive.
 However, this petite pup has a big personality to make up for any of its faults, and its small size makes them perfect for apartment living.
-Additionally, Malti pins only require moderate exercise, making them the best companion for seniors.
+Additionally, Malti Pins only require moderate exercise, making them the best companion for seniors.
 However, they do not like to share attention with others, so it’s best not to adopt one if you have a large family, children, or pets.
 But, there are exceptions, especially if they are trained and socialized from puppies.

 8. Mauzer (Maltese and Miniature Schnauzer Mix)

-The Mauzer is the result of crossbreeding the Maltese and miniature schnauzer.
+The Mauzer is the result of crossbreeding the Maltese and Miniature Schnauzer.
 While it may be scruffy, this adorable type of Maltese dog is loyal, affectionate, and intelligent.
 Unfortunately, most Mauzers are yappy and will need a lot of training to stop their incessant barking.